migmorales22/Macs-Pruning-and-Ping/README.md

 Afterward, the script prompts the user to provide the IP address of the destination device.
 It connects to this device via SSH and retrieves the dynamic ARP entries that correspond to the previously extracted MAC addresses.
 The script then extracts the IP addresses and VRF for each MAC address and saves the corresponding ping commands to a file named 'pings.txt'.
 To prevent duplication, the script checks the file for existing ping commands before adding new ones.

-**Note:** Here is a revised version of the final inputs prompt:
+**Note:** Here's an example of how the script would look when running it in the terminal:

 * Enter the IP address of the source device.
 * Enter the interface connected to the MAC addresses you want to retrieve.
-If you leave this field blank, the script will retrieve MAC addresses for all interfaces.
 * The script will display the number of MAC addresses found on the specified interface(s).
-* Enter the IP address of the destination device to retrieve the associated IP addresses and VPN instances.
+* Enter the IP address of the destination device to retrieve the associated IP addresses and VRFs.

 ```js
 Please write the IP of the source device: 10.72.180.97